PerfectThymeTech/terraform-azurerm-modules/modules/fabricworkspace/README.md

 ### <a name="input_workspace_git"></a> [workspace\_git](#input\_workspace\_git)

 Description: Specifies git config of the fabric workspace.
+Not supported when deploying with service principal.

 Type: